 Carter played a fundamental role in establishing pediatric hand services at Scottish Rite Hospital over 30 years ago.
 Well-known for being the driving force behind the DVD set, Making a Thumb: The Story of Pollicization, and as an inventor of the Carter Pillow, he worked tirelessly to provide the best possible care for his patients.
 Dr. Carter retired in 2007 but continues to mentor hand surgeons who receive training through the hospital’s fellowship program.

-More information and details to come.
+Check back for more information and details to come.